GooRiOn/teak-unity/docs/working-with-unity.rst

         ``error.internal`` - An unknown error occurred and the call should be retried

-    If the call succeeded, the data in the second string will be an opaque identifer that can be passed to ``CancelScheduledNotification`` to cancel the notification.
+    If the call succeeded, the data in the first string will be an opaque identifer that can be passed to ``CancelScheduledNotification`` to cancel the notification.

 Canceling a Local Notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^